 U.S. Assistance to China

 U.S. assistance programs in China focus on four principal areas: supporting efforts on environmental protection and climate-change mitigation; advancing the rule of law and human rights; assisting Tibetan communities; and addressing the threat of pandemic diseases.
 U.S. support for transparency and governance crosses these sectors, supporting the development of environmental law, as well as a free, fair, and accessible justice system.
 Programs in each of these areas are targeted and directly address U.S. interests such as limiting the transmission of avian influenza, HIV/AIDS, and other diseases that pose threats to global security.
 Furthermore, such programs have been expanded with the addition of local Chinese resources, Programs in Tibetan areas of China support activities that preserve the distinct Tibetan culture and promote sustainable development and environmental conservation.

 Bilateral Economic Relations

 The U.S. approach to its economic relations with China has two main elements: integrating China into the global, rules-based economic and trading system and expanding U.S. exporters' and investors' access to the Chinese market.
-Two-way trade between China and the United States has grown from $33 billion in 1992 to over $562 billion in goods in 2013.
+Two-way trade between China and the United States has grown from $33 billion in 1992 to over $659 billion in goods in 2013.
 China is currently the third largest export market for U.S. goods (after Canada and Mexico), and the United States is China’s largest export market.
-The stock of U.S. foreign direct investment (FDI) in China was $61 billion in 2013, up from $54 billion in 2012, and remained primarily in the manufacturing sector.
-During the economic track of the July 2014 S&ED, the two countries announced measures to strengthen exchange rate reform, improve economic transparency, expand opportunities for U.S. firms in China and made progress on important issues including credit ratings, bond clearing, electronic payments, commercial banking, and liquefied natural gas.
+The stock of U.S. foreign direct investment (FDI) in China was $65.8 billion in 2014, up from $54 billion in 2012, and remained primarily in the manufacturing sector.
+During the economic track of the June 2016 S&ED, the two countries announced measures to strengthen exchange rate reform, improve economic transparency, expand opportunities for U.S. firms in China and made progress on important issues including credit ratings, bond clearing, electronic payments, commercial banking, and liquefied natural gas.
 For the first time since 2003, China allowed for imports of American beef.
 For more information see http://www.treasury.gov/initiatives/Pages/china.aspx.